-4.10 Thorough Testing
+4.11 Thorough Testing

 The 'examples/test' directory contains subdirectories of small programs that systematically test a large subset of the MPI functions.
-The command in the test directory afterwards.
+The command make testing in the MPICH directory will cause these programs to be compiled, linked, executed, and their output to be compared with the expected output.
+Linking all these test programs takes up considerable space, so you might want to do make clean in the test directory afterwards.
 The individual parts of MPI (point-to-point, collective, topology, etc.) can be tested separately by make testing in the separate subdirectories for examples/test.